weweb-assets/ww-radiogroup/AI.md

 - isSelectOnClick: boolean (default: true) - Whether items are selected on click

 Children:
-- itemElement: ww-flexbox - Template for individual radio items
+- itemElement: ww-div - Template for individual radio items

 Context:
 - context.mapping: Object - Mapping of the radio group used for value and readonly formulas